MineX13/DonutSmp-Checker/README.md

-# DonutSMP Minecraft Ban Checker Bot
+# DonutSMP Minecraft Ban Checker Bot (Verson Error Fixed)

 Hey!
 This is a tool that tries to log into Minecraft accounts and join the DonutSMP server (`donutsmp.net`).
 It tells you if the account is banned, unbanned, or if something else happened.
 You can use proxies, run a bunch of bots at once, and all your results get saved in a folder for you.